 For the past few years, Getty Images photographer Kevin Frayer has been covering China’s Steel production facilities, from massive state-run factories to small unauthorized steel producers.

-Part of our ongoing series of photo essays at the Atlantic titled Americans at Work.
-This week, images of Port Houston, the busiest port for deep-draft vessels in the United States, made by photographer Daniel Kramer:
+Images of the busiest port for deep-draft vessels in the United States, made by photographer Daniel Kramer

 Recently, Reuters photographer Sergei Karpukhin spent time in Russia’s far north, visiting reindeer herders as they brought their herds into the settlement of Krasnoye.

 Out of an estimated 1,500 active volcanoes, 50 or so erupt every year, spewing steam, ash, toxic gases, and lava.

 As Iraqi and Kurdish troops close in on the ISIS stronghold of Mosul in Iraq, militants fleeing the region have been setting oil wells ablaze, blackening the skies with oily soot for miles

 Last night hundreds of Dakota Access Pipeline protesters attempted to force their way through police barricades.
 They were met with water cannons, tear gas,and rubber bullets, resulting in dozens of injuries.

 Snapshots of human impact on the landscape in Arizona, New Mexico, Colorado, Utah, and Nevada

 Getty Images photographer Mario Tama recently spent several days accompanying NASA scientists making 12-hour research flights over West Antarctica.